Hospital bed

-A hospital bed or hospital cot is a bed specially designed for hospitalized patients or others in need of some form of health care.
+A hospital bed or hospital cot is a bed specially designed for hospitalized patients and others requiring health care.
 These beds have special features both for the comfort and well-being of the patient and for the convenience of health care workers.
-Common features include adjustable height for the entire bed, the head, and the feet, adjustable side rails, and electronic buttons to operate both the bed and other nearby electronic devices.
+Common features include adjustable height for the entire bed, as well as for the head and foot sections. adjustable side rails, and electronic buttons to operate both the bed and other nearby electronic devices.

-Hospital beds and other similar types of beds such as nursing care beds are used not only in hospitals, but in other health care facilities and settings, such as nursing homes, assisted living facilities, outpatient clinics, and in home health care.
+Hospital beds and similar beds, such as nursing care beds, are used not only in hospitals but also in other health care facilities and settings, such as nursing homes, assisted living facilities, outpatient clinics, and in home health care.

 While the term hospital bed can refer to the actual bed, the term bed is also used to describe the amount of space in a health care facility, as the capacity for the number of patients at the facility is measured in available "beds".

 There are various pros and cons for the different types of hospital beds, depending on the functions and features available, among other factors.

 History

-Beds with adjustable side rails first appeared in Britain some time between 1815 and 1825.
+Beds with adjustable side rails first appeared in Britain between 1815 and 1825.

 In 1874 the mattress company Andrew Wuest and Son, Cincinnati, Ohio, registered a patent for a type of mattress frame with a hinged head that could be elevated, a predecessor of the modern day hospital bed.

 The modern 3-segment adjustable hospital bed was invented by Willis Dew Gatch (1877-1962), chair of the Department of Surgery at the Indiana University School of Medicine, in 1909.
 This type of bed is sometimes referred to as the Gatch Bed.
-The crank was added by Henry Ford.
+A crank mechanism was later added by Henry Ford.

 The modern push-button hospital bed was invented in 1945, and it originally included a built-in toilet in hopes of eliminating the bedpan.